mvysny/vaadin-on-kotlin/README.md

 programming as offered by the [Vaadin](https://vaadin.com) framework.
 Vaadin offers powerful components which are built on AJAX;
 programming in Vaadin resembles programming in a traditional client-side framework such as JavaFX or Swing.

-The database access layer is covered by [Sql2o](http://www.sql2o.org/) with additional VoK helpers.
+The database access layer is covered by [vok-orm](https://github.com/mvysny/vok-orm) which uses the Sql2o library with additional VoK helpers.
-Sql2o allows you to present the data from database rows as objects and embellish these data objects with business logic methods.
+`vok-orm` allows you to present the data from database rows as objects and embellish these data objects with business logic methods.
 Of course, you may decide not to use Sql2o and integrate with NoSQL instead, or use [JPA](https://en.wikipedia.org/wiki/Java_Persistence_API) and [Hibernate](http://hibernate.org/orm/).

 Everything is combined with the conciseness of the [Kotlin](https://kotlinlang.org/)